 SLIQ Spirited Ice: Fun Cocktail Recipes Made Even Better

 To become a first-rate mixologist, you need the right tools, ingredients, and mindset.
 It takes practice, creativity, and perseverance.
 But over time, you and your friends will notice dramatic improvements.

 And whether you’re looking to add a little kick to your unique cocktails or simply want a grab-and-go version of one, there’s always SLIQ.
-Our hard freezer pops come in one of three alcohol infusions—vodka, rum, and agave—each with three flavor profiles.
+Our alcohol freeze pops come in one of three alcohol infusions—vodka, rum, and agave—each with three flavor profiles.
 Our popsicle cocktails are the perfect treat for any good time.
 This gives you plenty of room for experimentation in the kitchen.

 Want to make your next occasion a special one?
 Add SLIQ to your recipe!

 Forbes.
 How Failure Taught Edison to Innovate. https://www.forbes.com/sites/nathanfurr/2011/06/09/how-failure-taught-edison-to-repeatedly-innovate/?sh=2467a65965e9